Adamya-Kumar/-QuadB-Tech-React-To-Do-Application/README.md

-Here's a README file for the project:
+#QuadB-Tech-React-To-Do-Application
 ---

-# Simple React To-Do Application
+## Simple React To-Do Application

 This is a simple To-Do application built with React and Redux.
 The application allows users to add, view, edit, and delete tasks.
 It demonstrates the use of functional components, React hooks, and Redux for state management.